byn1002/Doge-ADMM/README.md

 # Trend-Filtering-on-Graphs

-This repo contains a python implementation for the paper Doge-ADMM: A Highly Scalable Parallel Algorithm for Trend Filtering on Graphs by Yinan Bu, Dongrun Wu and Yihong Zuo.
+This repo contains a Python implementation for the paper Doge-ADMM: A Highly Scalable Parallel Algorithm for Trend Filtering on Graphs by Yinan Bu, Dongrun Wu and Yihong Zuo.

 ## Installation